hagerhaf/phonegap-camera-test/README.md

 ## How to use

-Create a new phonegap project using Phonegap cli or desktop app Replace the www directory with this repository.
+Create a new phonegap project using Phonegap cli or desktop app Replace the www directory with the www folder in this repository.

+Replace the confing.xml with the confing.xml in this repository.

 ## More information